bal-sm/repo-for-learning/systems/programming/python_django/django-cotton/README.md

       - like a standard template variable.
   - > my opinion: `name` as a `c-slot` attributes? weird.
 We thought that it could go wrong, karena custom 'html' thing.
 Padahal mah tapi enggak, soalnya the `name` of `c-slot` tea, moal ever send to the browser..
 Server thing only.

+- They allow you to define
+  - mixed markup,
+  - 'HTML',
+  - and Django native tags;
+  - and the rendered block
+    - will be provided
+      - as a template variable
+        - > regular `{{ custom_variable }}`
+        - to the child component.
+          - > rancu.

 ...

 ### Template expressions inside attributes, from [2]